 I can’t think of anything much scarier than bumps in the night – – the sounds from up above that make us think that we may have unexpected company.

-It’s not uncommon to have an attic break-in and most often, the likely sneaky squatter is a mouse or rat.
+It’s not uncommon to unwanted animals in the attic, and most often, the likely sneaky squatter is a mouse or rat.
 Although, I wouldn’t be doing my job if I didn’t warn you that there are some other possibilities.
 Raccoons, possums and squirrels sometimes find their way in – it might even be a bat that’s driving you batty.

 What to listen for: